ibm-cloud-architecture/ibm-cloud-stencils/README.md

 1. Instance Group feature is not currently available.
 2. To migrate existing diagrams to latest version of stencils:
    1. Apply box styles from new boxes to existing diagram and delete existing box tags.
-For draw.io, updating styles in existing container-less diagrams won't take advantage of containers with new styles but using the grouping feature creates container-like behavior if desired.
+For draw.io, updating styles in existing containerless diagrams won't take advantage of containers with new styles but using the grouping feature creates container-like behavior if desired.
    2. Apply connector styles from new connectors to existing diagram if desired.
    3. ACL is now specified as Subnet:ACL in Subnet title that can be customize as desired.
    4. Cloud Universe now consists of 3 boxes for Public Network + IBM Cloud + Enterprise Network.